alexmacarthur/macarthur-me-gatsby/src/pages/posts/building-a-lambda-function-with-netlify.md

 Second, I'm a freaking cheapskate, and Firebase doesn't have a free tier that allows calls to external services like Stripe.

-With all that in mind, I nearly peed myself when I found out I'd been given access to Netlify's new Lambda function service (still in private beta, but you can [request access](https://app.netlify.com/functions-beta)), and I immediately dove into migrating  process.
+With all that in mind, I nearly peed myself when I found out I'd been given access to Netlify's new Lambda function service (still in private beta, but you can [request access](https://app.netlify.com/functions-beta)), and I immediately dove into migrating my Firebase function to Netlify.

 It was so fun, I thought I'd share the experience.
 Hopefully, you'll get a sense of why Netlify Lambda functions are uniquely awesome, as we'll get to leverage some of the features that make Netlify great, in combination with the power of a Lambda function.

 I'll be using some pretty bare bones here, but you can implement the function with any type of static application you want -- Jekyll, Gatsby, whatever. _Just make sure you have some sort of static site you're able to host with Netlify, and that it uses webpack (we'll need its `DefinePlugin`, specifically)._ I'm starting with a package.json, and `index.html` file, some CSS, and JavaScript.
 You can see the setup [here](https://github.com/alexmacarthur/netlify-function-example).
 You'll also need a Stripe account, and access to Netlify Lambda functions (obviously).